stuartpauljames/school-hub/README.md

 # School Hub

-A personal aggregator that checks ClassDojo, ClassCharts, and MyChildAtSchool, extracts calendar-worthy events with Gemini (free), and either adds them straight to your Google Calendar (high confidence) or emails you an approve/decline link (lower confidence).
+A personal aggregator that checks ClassDojo and MyChildAtSchool, extracts calendar-worthy events with Gemini (free), and either adds them straight to your Google Calendar (high confidence) or emails you an approve/decline link (lower confidence).
 Runs entirely on your own computer -- nothing is hosted anywhere else, and your school app passwords never leave your machine.

+A Class Charts connector also exists (`src/connectors/classCharts.js`) but isn't part of the guided setup wizard -- see "Adding Class Charts by hand" below if you want it.

 Works on **Mac** (via `launchd`) and **Windows** (via Task Scheduler) -- `npm run install-service` detects your OS automatically.